Lou Holtz, looking precisely the same as he did in 1995 when I first beheld him, was just on EWTN talking about the COVID-19 pandemic.

 This is where we are now: Mask-shaming a humor columnist we’ve never met and a fake Abraham Lincoln we’ve also never met.
 I have a perpetually injured neck from trying to see what the woman on the little screen is telling me when it’s time to exercise.
 Graduation for thousands of young men and women consisted of sitting in front of a laptop in a mortarboard, good lighting, and underpants.
 My husband watched half a NASCAR season that existed entirely within a video game.
 Much as I hate other people, I’m the first to admit I need them to race actual cars, manufacture my body glitter, and shovel up after the foals.

 One of the reasons we were desperate for baseball is that baseball is real.
 It’s a real thing.
 Men face other men in the face, one on one.
-It happens every day, or nearly so, and it happens regardless of who’s mad at which politician or health official or company that spends its days selling black beans.
+It happens every day, or nearly so, and it happens regardless of who’s mad at which politician or health official or company.
 We have always had that to count on, and I don’t think it’s a coincidence that it seems we’re all unraveling a bit without it.

 So let’s adult today, shut up, and face this season as it comes–with all its asterisks, DHing, and empty restrooms.
 It could be worse.
 It already has been.
 But now we’ve got baseball again.